 - For creative projects: Clearly describe the creative endeavor and methods used to accomplish it.
 Include program notes that provide context for the creative process.

 Proposals for future work are not acceptable.
 If work is in progress (a likely scenario), the abstract should report on what has been done so far.
 You may indicate next steps, as long as you clearly describe steps already completed.

 - Follow the format in the template provided below.

 Submitted abstracts must adhere to the following 3-section template.
 Include the headings below for each section.

 Introduce your topic.
 Discuss your theoretical framework.
 Discuss why this research is important and/or relevant in your field.

 Clarify your research question/hypotheses/propositions.
 Describe your data, variables, methods, etc.

 Provide a summary of your results.
 Describe how these results impact your field.
 Why are these results important in your field of study?

-Examples of abstracts may be found in the 2018 event program.
-If referencing this document, look for abstracts from GPSA Research Exposition.
+Examples may be found among the 2019 abstracts and in the 2019 event program (pdf).
+If referencing the event program, look for abstracts from GPSA Research Exposition.
 The document also contains abstracts for Academic Showcase, which follow different formatting requirements.

 Submit my abstract